On this page

 Service provider documentation for Regulation 28(2)(c)

-The home-based ECE service provider is responsible for ensuring their coordinators meet the requirements of Regulation 28(2)(c).
-They should have a documented policy or procedure that sets out their expectations of the coordinator in meeting the regulations and how they will be monitored.
+The home-based ECE service provider is responsible for ensuring their Persons responsible (Co-ordinator / visiting teacher) meet the requirements of Regulation 28(2)(c).
+They should have a documented policy or procedure that sets out their expectations of the Persons responsible (Co-ordinator / visiting teacher) in meeting the regulations and how they will be monitored.